jecisc/TinyLogger/README.md

 'Uh oh.
 Something happened.' record
 ```

-Or wrap the execution of an action by logs using `execute:recordedAs:`:
+Or write a message to the log for the execution of an action using `execute:recordedAs:`:

 ```Smalltalk
 self execute: [ "Some code doing something" ] recordedAs: 'Launching bananas.'